 Do you want to know how seniors can build and maintain lean muscle?
 As we age, muscle mass decreases, bones become frailer, and joints become less flexible than in our younger years.
 While this is bound to happen to everyone eventually, it is possible to delay the effects of aging with regular physical activity and exercise.
-For seniors looking to get stronger without putting too much strain on their bodies, building lean muscle mass can be a great way to feel younger and move through life with more confidence.

-Lean muscle usually refers to muscle with a minimal amount of fat around it and isn’t overly bulky in how a bodybuilder’s muscles might be.
+The lean muscle usually refers to muscle with a minimal amount of fat around it and isn’t overly bulky in how a bodybuilder’s muscles might be.
 We also refer to it as “toned” muscle, as a person’s muscles are more defined and easily identifiable when looking in a mirror.

 This kind of muscle may seem complicated to attain for seniors who have more difficulty staying active.
 Still, with the proper amount of dedication, anyone can build lean muscle and take on every day with renewed energy and vigor.